A French candy container with a round shape from the 19th century

 Description

 French confetti box, early 19th century, with a round shape, depicting a pair of lovers sitting and embracing in a flower garden.
 They are surrounded by a triple gold-black border, as well as a beautiful frame of golden leaves on a light blue background.
-In the center, the inscription: ESTELLE ET NEMORIN A que ce baiser les annuities a Plaidre!
-Ombien il redoubla le feu qui commençoit à s’albumer dans leurs ames transports.
-It takes you back to the stages of pastoral drama.
-The box is made entirely of cardboard, with two brass rings at the ends (note the special feature of the upper ring, which is usually smooth like the lower one) and printed and gilded cardboard ribbons on the edges.
-The decoration is created using the verre églomisé technique, meaning an aquarelle print preserved under glass.
+In the center, the inscription reads: ESTELLE ET NEMORIN A que ce baiser les annuities a Plaidre!
+Ombien il redoubla le feu qui commençoit à s’albumer dans leurs ames, transporting you back to the stages of pastoral drama.
+The box is made entirely of cardboard, with two brass rings at the ends (note the special feature of the upper ring, which is usually smooth like the lower one), and printed and gilded cardboard ribbons on the edges.
+The decoration is executed using the verre églomisé technique, meaning it is an aquarelle print preserved under glass.
 The interior is divided into several compartments, capable of holding many sweets.
 France, early 19th century.

 Original antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture refers to the 19th century, especially the Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and the English Victorian style.
+Many styles characterize antique furniture, but a few key ones stand out.
+Eclectic furniture belongs to the 19th century, notably the Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and the Victorian British style.
 Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Original Empire-style furniture dates from the period between the late 18th and early 19th centuries, originating from Napoleon’s reign.
-It features significant influences from Roman and Greek ornamentation.
+It features significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, derived from the Portuguese word barocco—meaning an irregularly developed pearl.
-These were highly ornate, luxurious pieces designed to dazzle and serve as symbols of opulence.
-Materials were chosen selectively to emphasize the grandeur of these items.
+Baroque, derived from the Portuguese word barocco—meaning an irregularly developed pearl—was characterized by highly ornate furniture meant to radiate splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to emphasize the grandeur of these pieces.

 Lion paws, eagle heads – these are common features in Renaissance style.
-Currently, many global brands reproduce furniture made in this style, taking inspiration from Italian or French creators.
-This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that in each country, the production of furniture was perceived differently, so each style had its own distinct character.
-This is very important, especially when searching for a luxurious antique that suits your interior.
+Currently, many global brands reproduce furniture made in this style, drawing inspiration from Italian and French craftsmen.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It is important to remember that each country perceived furniture manufacturing differently, so each style had its own unique character.
+This is especially important when searching for a luxurious antique that suits your interior.

 The most important aspect of vintage antique furniture is originality.
-And this is ultimately crucial from the customer's perspective, because many fakes circulate on the market.
-Luxury Products provides a certificate confirming the product's compliance with the actual description and photos.
-We have art appraisers, historians, and experts from around the world at your disposal.
+Ultimately, this is crucial from the customer's perspective, as the market is flooded with many counterfeits.
+Luxury Products provides a certificate confirming the product’s compliance with its description and photos.
+We also have art appraisers, historians, and experts from around the world at your disposal.

 Attributes / Details